cuthead/JavaScript-MD5/README.md

-for basketball player you need poly and two and and one exclusive or
+you need poly and two and